mpv-player/mpv/DOCS/man/options.rst

     ALSA device).

-OpenGL renderer options
+GPU renderer options
 -----------------------

-The following video options are currently all specific to ``--vo=opengl`` and ``--vo=opengl-cb`` only, which are the only VOs that implement them.
+The following video options are currently all specific to ``--vo=gpu`` and ``--vo=opengl-cb`` only, which are the only VOs that implement them.

 ``--scale=<filter>``